kmccoan/gitmetrics/README.md

 * **Number of PR reviews**
 * **Number of unreviewed PRs**

-The deploymentFrequency.js will report the following:
+The mainlineMergeFrequency.js will report the following:

-* **Number of merges to master:** Number of merge commits to master per day
+* **Number of merges to master:** Number of merged pull requests to master per day

 # Setup

-If needed, create a personal access token at https://github.com/settings/tokens/new?scopes=repo
+If needed, create a personal access token at https://github.com/settings/tokens/new?scopes=repo.
+Scopes needed:
+* Full repo
+* read:org
+* read:user
+* read:discussion
+* read:project

 Create a config.js file with the following format: